• Sebring Sprite

 Healeysport is the motor sports centre for the Austin Healey Club UK and this website is dedicated to keeping Healeys racing.

-The 2023 Healeysport Speed Championship Sprint and Hill Climb regulations and entry form are available now by clicking on the Regulations tab above.
-If you are thinking of taking part or if you have any questions, please contact Paul Baker our Championship Organiser on competitionsec@austinhealeyclub.com
+The 2026 Healeysport Speed Championship Sprint and Hill Climb regulations and entry form will be available soon.
+Click here to see last year's Regs and entry form for the championship 2025 Sprint and Hill Climb Regs and entry form If you are thinking of taking part or if you have any questions, please contact Paul Baker our Championship Organiser on competitionsec@austinhealeyclub.com

-The 2023 challenge will be a 14 round championship with two Healey classes sponsored by Bill Rawles Classic Cars (BRCC) and a Sprite, plus our new Libre classes sponsored by Peter May Engineering Ltd. In addition to the class awards, Cape International sponsor the award for the overall Sprint and Hill Climb champion.
+The 2026 challenge will be a 15 round championship with four Healey classes, a merged Big Healey and Jensen Healey class sponsored by Bill Rawles Classic Cars (BRCC), a Sprite class and a Libre class sponsored by Peter May Engineering Ltd. In addition to the class awards, Steve Norton sponsors the award for the overall Sprint and Hill Climb champion.

-Following our practice day at Curborough on 30 March, the 2023 series will include double header events (two rounds) of hill climbing at Shelsley Walsh, Harewood, Loton Park and Gurston Down, with a single round at Prescott.
-In addition, there will be a two day sprint at Anglesey with single day sprints at Lydden Hill, Goodwood and Curborough.
+Following our practice day at Curborough in March 2026, the championship will include double header events (two rounds) of hill climbing at Prescott, Shelsley Walsh, Harewood, Loton Park and Gurston Down.
+In addition, there will be a two day sprint at Snetterton and one day sprints at Cadwell Park (the first time Healeysport have been there), Lydden Hill and Goodwood.

 Each venue provides a different set of challenges to test the Healey driver's skill and abilities to the full.
 This series is open to any Healey or MG Midget driver with some or no motor sport experience and a car that can be road standard, modified or part of our new Libre class; over half the races will have target times set for each driver, to take into account the different abilities of the driver and their cars, so everyone has an opportunity to win a race.
 Although highly competitive, there is also a strong sense of camaraderie amongst the thirty or so drivers who regularly compete and the social aspect of this sport is very important to everyone.